mattia-3rne/Universal-Function-Approximator-via-Neural-Networks/README.md

 ### Backpropagation & The Chain Rule

-To train the network, we minimize the **Mean Squared Error (MSE)** loss function $J$.
+To train the network, we minimize the **Mean Squared Error** loss function $J$.
 We compute the gradient of $J$ with respect to the weights using the Chain Rule.

 **Step A: Error at Output**<br>
-First, we calculate the derivative of the loss with respect to the output layer's input ($Z^{[2]}$).
+First, we calculate the derivative of the loss with respect to the output layer's input.
 Since the output activation is linear for regression:

 $$
 \delta^{[2]} = \frac{\partial J}{\partial Z^{[2]}} = (\hat{Y} - Y)